awsdocs/amazon-glacier-developer-guide/doc_source/deleting-vaults-cli.md

    ```
    aws glacier delete-archive --vault-name awsexamplevault --account-id 111122223333 --archive-id *** archiveid ***
    ```
+**Note**
+If your Archive ID starts with a hyphen or another special character you will need to put it in quotes in order to run this command\.

 1. Use the `initiate-job` command to start a new inventory retrieval job\.